 Crohn's Disease Travel Insurance

-If you're travelling with Crohn's Disease, Ulcerative Colitis or any other kind of inflammatory bowl condition, getting the right travel insurance can sometimes present a bit of a challenge.
-Holiday Extras latitude insurance team provide specialist cover for those travelling with pre-existing medical conditions.
+If you're travelling with Crohn's Disease, Ulcerative Colitis or any other kind of inflammatory bowl condition, getting the right holiday insurance can sometimes present a bit of a challenge.
+Holiday Extras' insurance team provide specialist medical insurance cover for those travelling with pre-existing conditions.
 With our team of experts, you can be assured of a comfortable booking process, comprehensive cover, and a reasonable price.

 All policies come equipped with cover for medical emergency expenses, repatriation, and lost medication, as well as cover for cancellation and curtailment.
 Simply enter your travel information into the quote form to find out more about your Crohn's Disease Travel insurance.

 Our Travel Insurance has an overall rating of 90% by 19351 customers

 How do I declare my condition?

 The screening process is designed to be as seamless, comfortable and confidential as possible, enabling our insurance experts to give you the best policy for the best price.